Better Generalization with Semantic IDs: A Case Study in Ranking for Recommendations: Conclusion and Future Work

-We use a simplified version of the multitask production ranking model (Section~\ref{sec:3_background}) for our experiments by only keeping an important subset of the tasks and input features.
-The ranking model uses ~10s of millions of buckets for random hashing to accommodate 100s of millions of videos in our corpus and is trained sequentially on engagement data.
-We use random hashing of video IDs for three key features: users' watch history, current video, and the candidate video to be ranked.
+{ } \textbf{Ranking Model.} We conduct our experiments on a multitask production ranking model \cite{Tang_2023, mtlranking}, which is used for recommending the next video to watch, given a video a user is watching and user's past activities.
+This model uses O(10) million buckets for random hashing to accommodate O(100) millions of videos in our corpus and is trained sequentially on logged data.
+In the baseline, random hashing of video IDs is used for three key features: users' watch history, watch video, and the candidate video to be ranked.
+We evaluate our methods on the data that the trained model has not yet seen, allowing us to understand the performance under the data-distribution shift of the video corpus.